 - Helping in the genealogy section of the library

-Teens must be 13 or older and are interested in the Teen Volunteer Program should complete the teen application form.
+Teens must be 13 or older and are interested in the Teen Volunteer Program should complete the volunteer application form.

 Once you have completed the appropriate application form, click the "Submit" button.
 Applications will be processed by the Library's Volunteer Coordinator Judi Bumstead, and you will be contacted for an interview when a suitable position becomes available.